 - Navigate the Shortcuts app: Understand the user interface and terminology, then install and run your first shortcut.

-- Run shortcuts: Discover seven different ways to run a shortcut, from tapping an icon to using Home automations and Siri.
+- Run shortcuts: Discover many different ways to run a shortcut, from tapping an icon to using Home automations, Siri, and Apple Watch.

 - Build shortcuts: Start with simple, one-step shortcuts and work your way up to complex shortcuts with input, output, variables, conditionals, loops, and more.
 Debugging advice is also included.

 - Install and sync shortcuts: Download and install shortcuts others have written, sync your shortcuts across your devices, and share them with other people.

 Then, to both illustrate the main principles you’ve learned and give you practical tools to get you started, Rosemary walks you step by step through the creation of 15 sample shortcuts, which you can also download and install using links in the book.
 Examples include: